MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/eslz-network-topology-and-connectivity.md

 The data management landing zone connects to the Azure networking management subscription using virtual network peering.
 The virtual network peering then connects to on-premises resources using ExpressRoute circuits and third-party clouds.

 Data management landing zone services that support Azure Private Link are injected into the data management landing zone virtual network.
-For example, Azure Purview supports Private Link.

 ## Data management landing zone to data landing zone